hoolah is transforming omnichannel Buy Now Pay Later with help from Salesforce

 hoolah’s omni-channel online and in-store payment system removes risk for its merchants with full up-front payments.
 This is made possible thanks to the company’s proprietary risk management engine.

-“Our risk management engine enables us to put parameters around consumer spending and use data analytics to assess whether the consumer can make the purchase or not,” explains Thornton.
+“Our risk management engine enables us to put parameters around consumer spending and use data analytics to assess whether the consumer can make the purchase or not,” explains Singh.
 “As we are taking on all the risk, we need to be controlling that risk in real time, order by order and consumer by consumer.”

 Building a scalable sales structure